dray01/dsphinx/_posts/istio_on_GKE.rst

     gcloud auth configure-docker -q

 We'll be using Skaffold to help deploy hipster shop to GKE.
 Skaffold is a command line tool that facilitates continuous development for Kubernetes applications
-More information available at here_.
+More information available at here_

 .. _here: https://github.com/GoogleContainerTools/skaffold